digitallyinduced/ihp/Guide/validation.markdown

             | otherwise = record
 ```

 Let's finish with a final example.
-What if there was also a `score` integer field between 1 - 5, that only the admin could set.
+Let's assume there was also a `score` integer field between 1 - 5 that only the admin could set.
 As mentioned, we'd need to have a validation on the backend to ensure that the user didn't manipulate the form data.
-And use `fill` to ensure that a non admin user can't set the score in the first place.
-Here's the final code, where we conditionally `fill` the `score` field only if the user is an admin, and perform a validation on it:
+And use `fill` to ensure that a non-admin user can't set the score in the first place.
+Here's the final code, where we conditionally `fill` the `score` field only if the user is an admin, and perform validation on it:

 ```haskell
 buildComment comment = comment